How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 - “I care about you, and I want to support you in whatever way you need.”

-- Offer to join them in activities that help them relax, like a walk or a favorite hobby68.
+- Offer to join them in activities that help them relax, like a walk or a favorite hobby

 When to Seek Emergency Help

 If your loved one expresses thoughts of self-harm or suicide, take it seriously.
-Encourage them to contact a mental health professional or call a crisis helpline.
-In the U.S., you can call or text 988 for immediate support4.
+According to Charlie Health, encourage them to contact a mental health professional or call a crisis helpline.

 Our Final Thoughts: Your Presence Matters